agracio/edge-js/README.md

 The `true` parameter instead of a callback indicates that Node.js expects the C# implementation to complete synchronously.
 If the CLR function implementation does not complete synchronously, the call above will result in an exception.

 One representation of CLR code that Edge.js accepts is C# source code.
-You can embed C# literal representing a .NET async lambda expression implementing the `Func<object,Task<object>>` delegate directly inside Node.js code:
+You can embed C# literal representing a .NET async lambda expression implementing the `Func<object, Task<object>>` delegate directly inside Node.js code:

 ```javascript
 var add7 = edge.func('async (input) => { return (int)input + 7; }');